Woodworker's Club of Houston

 What is the club's position regarding forestry management?

 As I said earlier the club takes no stand on political issues.
-We are a social club.
+We are a charitable and social club.

 I am sure I can speak for all club members when I say that all of us support responsible forestry management policies and that no one advocates wanton destruction of any forest for the sake of getting lumber.